 Despite the publication and dissemination of the 2013 Agreement and the 2015 Regulation, the mechanism to identify children in age of enrolling in grade 1 is only partially implemented nationally.
 In November 2017, only 2 regions had triangulated lists of children and conducted home visits to identify children out-of-school.
 Most other regions had compared lists of children from Health, Internal Affairs and Education but home visits by police officers were yet to be conducted.
-A few regions had not even completed the triangulation of lists of children.
-Officially, however, the 2013 Agreement should have come to an end in 2017.
-Its partial implementation to date points to the need to expand the implementation period of the Agreement.
+A few regions had no t even completed the triangulation of lists of children.